petrroll/mff-stuff/umela_inteligence_2/notes.md

         - majority vote is possible if they disagree / their disjunction

 - if there's noise in domain / insufficient attributes -> the version space always collapses
-    - no simple solution
+    - no simple solution known
 - if we allow unlimited disjunction
     - S will contain disjunction of descriptors of positive examples
-    - G will contain negation of disjunction of negative examples' descriptors -> limit forms of disjunction -> generalization hierarchy of more general predicates
+    - G will contain negation of disjunction of negative examples' descriptors -> limit forms of disjunction -> generalization through hierarchy of more general predicates

 Inductive logic programming:
 - combination of inductive methods and first-order representations